tachyonicClock/portfolio-site/content/posts/DBus.md

 ---
 ## Snooping
 So what does the D-Bus look like?
-Lets take a look at it with the D-Bus monitor.
+Let us take a look at it with the D-Bus monitor.
 ```
 dbus-monitor # Prints out what is happening on the dbus to the terminal
 ```
-When dbus-monitor is running you will note that things happen now and then.
+When `dbus-monitor` is running you will note that things happen now and then.
 If you want it to do something extra try hitting a media key or clicking on another program.
 Messages will be sent as the result of both of these.
 It won't take long for your terminal to fill up.
 Below is what happens when I hit the skip button when listening to music on Spotify.
 (I spam it a bit so don't be too scared by it)
 <div class="video-card-small">
 <video class="invertible" autoplay loop src="/posts/DBUS/kivcLa.mp4" controls></video>
 </div>

 The D-Bus is a message based system where messages tell processes to do stuff.
 What we see is a representation of those messages.
-Its very different from other IPC like HTTP(Inter Process Communication) which is simply a byte stream.
+It's very different from other IPC like HTTP(Inter-Process Communication) which are simply byte streams.
 The D-Bus is more of a type of RPC (Remote Procedural Calls) than classical IPC.

-In the world of D-Bus it is very useful to think of a **process** as an **object**.
+In fact, in the world of D-Bus it is very useful to think of a **process** as an **object**.
 Every process connected to the D-Bus has methods and properties.
-For instance "Spotify" is a process with a number of **methods**: pause, play, skip etc. Any other process (more or less as some security considerations are made) can send a message to request these methods and get a response back!
+For instance "Spotify" is a process with a number of **methods**: pause, play, skip, etc. Any other process (more or less as some security considerations are made) can send a message to request these methods and get a response back!
 (Just like in OOP) You can think of this like sending a text to a friend, you can send them a description of what you want done (arguments) and get back a response.

 Secondly processes can *"subscribe"* to another process.
 This is how processes can be kept up to date with changes.
 When an object *publishes* a message it is sent to all of the parties that have subscribed.
 This is called a signal and it is like being on a mailing list.

 #### Reading Messages

 Here is the fist message that the D-Bus receives.
-This is a signal from the gnome shell (`:1.42`) telling all subscribers *"hey everyone someone pressed the skip song button"*. `:1.XX` is the sender/destination, processes are addressed with a unique name (like an IP).
+This is a signal from the gnome-shell (`:1.42`) telling all subscribers *"hey everyone someone pressed the skip song button"*. `:1.XX` is the sender/destination, processes are addressed with a unique name (like an IP).
 The most important processes also have specific names (like a domain name).
-Sadly dbus-monitor does not show these names that are much more descriptive.
+Sadly `dbus-monitor` does not always show these names.

 ```
 signal time=1585631887.955732 sender=:1.42 -> destination=:1.78 serial=7862 path=/org/gnome/Shell; interface=org.gnome.Shell; member=AcceleratorActivated
    uint32 322